IrvHenri/eventCountdown/README.md

 ## Motivation

-I built it to practice interactivity with forms so that it could perform functions, add animation and display personalized messages.
+I built it to strengthen my understanding of forms and interactivity so that it could perform functions, add animation and display personalized messages.

 ## Tech Stack
 - HTML